AngelaZhou779/RISE/Notes.md

 mapper: mature and precursor miRNA read files gives us quantification wihtout haivng to run the miRDeep2 script.

 ## Dec 3
 Result from miRDeep2, running mapper.pl: resulting cvs file with 16 columns.
-Upon looking through this cvs
+Upon looking through this cvs file, you see that some columns are repeated